From Netflix and Chill to Georgia's defense: Best Clemson quotes at ACC Kickoff

 For the record, we know that head coach Dabo Swinney, left guard Matt Bockhorst, and linebacker James Skalski are quote machines and they were their usual fantastic selves.
 But quarterback DJ Uiagalelei was the new star, showing an ease and poise in front of the cameras that belied his youth.

-One media member was asking his to choose between two things – like day games and night games – and then she asked him if he preferred “Netflix and Chill” or a “night out.”
+One media member was asking him to choose between two things – like day games and night games – and then she asked him if he preferred “Netflix and Chill” or a “night out.”
 He gave her a strange look, then wisely said a night out.
 Welcome to media days.

 Uiagalelei was so at ease and so comfortable that one media member asked him if anything ever bothers him.
 Uiagalelei paused, and then smiled and said, “Yeah sometimes I worry about homework.”